KifoPL/kifo-clanker/README.md

 ## [List of Commands](/commandList.md)

-> The list is always up-to-date with latest release.
+> The list is always up-to-date with the latest release.

 # Showcase: